mohamed06H/mlflow_beginner/README.md

    - Manage versions and transitions
    <img width="960" alt="staging" src="https://user-images.githubusercontent.com/114097516/197212265-91ccf8a7-8f80-42b0-9655-a015b73f2857.png">

-   You can also create registeries and manipluate them, by code : https://www.mlflow.org/docs/latest/model-registry.html
+   You can also create registries and manipluate them, by code : https://www.mlflow.org/docs/latest/model-registry.html